mkeke/2021-slide-puzzle/readme.md

 ## October 5th

-### runtime css
+Creating a runtime css section.
 It's convenient to update a style section instead of assigning styles to every DOM element.
 This is done for each screen resize, and everythime the grid changes.

-### Tile markup and background images

 Generating tiles based on the selected grid size (state.grid) and positioning them inside the tiles container.
 The size of the tiles container is one tile, thus making positioning of the tiles easy and responsive, in 100% increments.